 The crisis, however, will likely also accelerate the trend already underway of mall properties moving away from strictly retail, especially as numerous retailers like Reitmans, Aldo, Pier 1 and others go into creditor protection.

 "This pandemic has accelerated the timing for some of those stores," said Ray Wong, vice president at Altus Group.

 "It's not just the pandemic, they were having challenges before, and this just pushed them along."

-He said that while some premier shopping centres like Yorkdale Mall in Toronto will continue to see high demand, others in secondary markets could see an accelerated switch to more mixed used condos and rentals and office, while some in smaller markets might not survive as retail spaces at all.
+He said that while some premier shopping centres such as Yorkdale Mall in Toronto will continue to see high demand, others in secondary markets could see an accelerated switch to more mixed-use condos and rentals and office spaces while some in smaller markets might not survive as retail spaces at all.

-"Certain malls or certain shopping centres, it may not be viable to have retail there and it may be redeveloped to other types of uses."
+"Certain malls or certain shopping centres, it may not be viable to have retail there, and it may be redeveloped to other types of uses," Wong said.